Gunnvant/text_representation/index.Rmd

 --- .class #id
 ## Representing text for ML tasks

-An imporovement on the BOW approach is the tfidf representation
+An improvement on the BOW approach is the tfidf representation

 <img src="tfidf.png">